chuynh18/itunes-backup-renamer/README.md

 1. Run `node main.js` in your terminal and wait for the script to finish.
 1. Your files are now sitting inside the `files` directory.

+## Motivation
+There are a ton of trialware and shareware apps (that look a whole lot friendlier and more polished!) that will help you recover files from your iOS device.
+However, they are often limited in their capabilities until you pony up the $20 or $30 to fully unlock all their features.
+I did not want to pay $20 or $30.

 ## What does it do?

 This script crawls the iTunes-created backup for jpg and mov files captured by the device's camera, along with most images and videos sent to or from the device via SMS/MMS.
 It then copies them to the `files` directory under a more human-friendly name.